Skip to main content

 • Before cataract surgery in select cases (less common now)

-• Before dilating eyes if at-risk (so that future dilation becomes safe)
+• Before dilating eyes if at-risk (so that future dilation is often safer after the angle is reassessed)

 Assessment